 How to Apply

 Applicants must be members of the OAH, have a PhD, and be scholars of American history.
 Applicants from previous competitions are welcome to apply again.
-Award winners are expected to attend the 2019 OAH Annual Meeting in Philadelphia, Pennsylvania, so that they can meet with visiting Japanese scholars and graduate students and with members of the OAH/JAAS Japan Historians' Collaborative Committee before their trips to Japan.
-Please note that the dates of the residencies are not negotiable.
+Award winners are expected to attend the 2020 OAH Annual Meeting in Washington, D.C., so that they can meet with visiting Japanese scholars and graduate students and with members of the OAH/JAAS Japan Historians' Collaborative Committee before their trips to Japan.

 Applications must include the items below.

 Please send all materials (in one PDF labeled with your name) by midnight PST on October 1, 2019 to email@example.com and indicate "2020 Japan Residencies Program-[UNIVERSITY NAME]" in the subject line.
 If you would like to apply for both residencies, please send a separate application for each.

 - A two-page curriculum vitae emphasizing teaching experience and publications.

 - The institution for which you would like to be considered.

 - A personal statement, no longer than two pages, describing your interest in this program and the issues that your own scholarship and teaching have addressed.
 Please devote one or two paragraphs to why you understand this residency to be central to your development as a scholar in the world community.
 You may include comments on any previous collaboration or work with non-U.S. academics or students.
 If you wish, you may comment on your particular interest in Japan.

 - A letter of recommendation, to be solicited by the applicant and sent directly by the recommender to OAH (firstname.lastname@example.org), which should also address the applicant’s teaching skill.
 The subject line of the e-mail should say “Recommendation for [NAME OF APPLICANT]."